mohitkhemchandani/De-Code-v1/README.md

 All your friend has to do is to paste the file in the same directory as the "software", and run it...

 Enjoy!

+PS.
+I created this program for Windows as it has some includes that may not work on Linux and/or Mac.
+But have fun changing them all you want.